-The Post-Digestion Centrifuge Facility at the Stickney WRP is currently operated by obsolete equipment.
-This project entails upgrading and replacing the old equipment.
-A fiber optic network/backbone will also be installed to enable the new equipment to communicate seamlessly with the existing network.

-The current controllers and input/output modules are part of a line of hardware that was discontinued in 2017.
-Procuring hardware, software, and technical support has become increasingly difficult and costly due to the equipment's obsolescence.
-Upgrading to a new system will make the facility's network more reliable and sustainable.
+- the Stickney WRP is currently operated by obsolete d replacing the old equipment.
+A fiber optic network/ e new equipment to communicate seamlessly with the - les are part of a line of hardware that was discontinued technical support has become increasingly difficult and costly due to the equipment's obsolescence.
+Upgrading to a new system will make the facility's network more reliable and sustainable. - Project Status Planning